More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Method

-We analyzed the data using thematic analysis \cite{thematic}.
-Two co-authors coded the interviews iteratively over the course of the project, and regularly discussed to reach a consensus.
-Example codes included making money (theme: motivation), privacy (theme: challenge), and reduced income (theme: housewife life).
-Mind-mapping tools were used to organize the codes and themes into a hierarchical structure.
-In the sections below, we will use anonymized quotes to illustrate our findings.
+\textbf{Data Analysis.} We adopted a thematic coding approach for analysis \cite{thematic}.
+Two authors independently coded the data and regularly discussed to reach a consensus.
+We used mind mapping to organize the emerging themes, subthemes, and quotes into a hierarchical structure.
+We will use anonymized quotes to illustrate our findings.